Armenia says three troops dead in clashes with Azerbaijan | DW | 28.07.2021

 Armenia's Foreign Ministry added, "the Azerbaijani side is deliberately escalating the situation as its forces remain illegally on Armenia's sovereign territory."

-Both sides have clashed in recent months.
-In June, Azerbaijan said it had downed this drone that it said belonged to the Armenian army.
+In June, Azerbaijan said it had downed this drone that it said belonged to the Armenian army, a sign of recent clashes

 The Azeri government rejected Armenia's account.

-Its Defense Ministry accused Armenia of a military provocation, saying Armenian forces opened fire towards Azerbaijani positions in the district of Kelbajar in the early hours of Wednesday.
+Its defense ministry accused Armenia of military provocation, saying Armenian forces opened fire toward Azerbaijani positions in the district of Kelbajar in the early hours of Wednesday.

 "Armenia bears full responsibility for the escalation of tensions along the two countries' shared border," it said, adding that two Azeri soldiers had been wounded.